paulross/PythonExtensionPatterns/doc/sphinx/source/parsing_arguments.rst

 The function will be called with three arguments, the module, a ``PyTupleObject`` that contains a tuple of arguments and a ``PyDictObject`` that contains a dictionary of keyword arguments.
+The keyword arguments can be NULL if there are no keyword arguments.
 You can either parse these yourself or use a helper method to parse it into Python and C types.

-In the following code we are expecting a sequence and an optional integer defaulting to 1.
+In the following code we are expecting a sequence and an optional integer count defaulting to 1.
 It returns the `sequence` repeated `count` times.
 In Python the equivalent function declaration would be::

     def parse_args_kwargs(sequence=typing.Sequence[typing.Any], count: = 1) -> typing.Sequence[typing.Any]:
         return sequence * count

-Here is the C code, note the string that describes the argument types passed to ``PyArg_ParseTupleAndKeywords``, if these types are not present a ``ValueError`` will be set.
+Here is the C code, note the string ``"O|i"`` that describes the argument types passed to ``PyArg_ParseTupleAndKeywords``, if these types are not present a ``TypeError`` will be set.

 .. code-block:: c